LawSense School Fees Recovery Workshop

 • Examining the implications on recovery of fees where parents separate after student enrolment

-• Implementing key clauses in your enrolment contract to:
+• Implementing key clauses in your enrolment contract to optimise recovery of school fees with parent separation:

 Ben Tallboys, Principal, Russell Kennedy; Legal Counsel, Association of Heads of Independent Schools of Australia (AHISA)

-1.25 Implementing Best Practice Policies and Communications to Optimise Fee Recovery in Line with School Values
+1.20 Implementing Best Practice Policies and Communications to Optimise Debt Recovery in Line with School Values

-• Exploring the role of school values in developing and implementing fee recovery policies
+• Exploring the role of school values in developing and implementing debt recovery policies

 • Responding to common reasons or arguments raised by parents for delayed payment or non-payment